yuxinhu/Weighted-locally-low-rank/README.md

 Here we provide the implementation of WNNM based on [BART (version 0.4.03)](https://mrirecon.github.io/bart/) for MRI reconstruction.
 This work has been published on [ISMRM 2020]('Hu_2020ISMRM_wLLR.pdf').

 ## Usage
 We have provided a compiled BART (on Mac OS).
-By running demo_wllr, you should be able to get the following results.
+By running demo_wllr, you should be able to get the following results of 4-shot DWI data.

 <div align="center">
   <img = src="Result.png" width=“300px” />